Backed byCombinatorLearn more

 Your instruments, any vendorLab Mode

 Every instrument ships its own closed software, and your lab runs a mix.
-Infera's protocol layer is hardware-agnostic — describe the run once and it targets whatever you own, across the full range of instruments and every vendor.
+Infera is hardware-agnostic.
+One interface to connect whatever you own, across the full range of instruments and every vendor.

 Liquid handlers